 Simple Tips to Keep Heat In, Cold Out

 Like getting out of your comfort zone?
 Good!
 Winter’s coming.
+Prep for the polar vortex.
 While I enjoy a cool breeze on my face as much as the next guy, I don’t like it when the cool breeze is in my living room, coming from a draft.
 And I don’t like opening energy bills that cause me to say words loudly.

 Windows, however, are another story.
 Although glass is relatively inert with poor thermal conductivity, heat still escapes faster per square foot of glass than through any other surface in the home, such as floors, walls, roofs, etc.

 So what can you do to keep heat indoors in the months ahead?
 Here are some choices for insulating your windows.

 Start with the obvious stuff—gaps or cracks in the frames around your windows.
 Caulk works well here, and it comes in different forms.
 Rope caulk is actually a super-long string of putty that you unwind and press into cracks with your fingers.
 Latex or silicone-based caulk comes in tubes requiring a caulk gun to install.
 While trickier to apply, it’s the longer-lasting solution.